recognizegroup/symfony-docker/README.md

 # symfony-docker
 Docker image tailed to run symfony application.
-Check https://hub.docker.com/r/jakubsacha/symfony-docker
+Check https://hub.docker.com/r/recognizebv/symfony-docker

 ## What's here?

 This repository is a source code for following docker images that allow relatively easily work with symfony php framework.
 Included images:

+* recognizebv/symfony-docker:php5.6
+* recognizebv/symfony-docker:php5.6-dev
-* jakubsacha/symfony-docker:php5
+* recognizebv/symfony-docker:php7
-* jakubsacha/symfony-docker:php5-dev
+* recognizebv/symfony-docker:php7-dev
-* jakubsacha/symfony-docker:php7
+* recognizebv/symfony-docker:php7.1
-* jakubsacha/symfony-docker:php7-dev
+* recognizebv/symfony-docker:php7.1-dev
-* jakubsacha/symfony-docker:php7.1
+* recognizebv/symfony-docker:php7.2-sf4
-* jakubsacha/symfony-docker:php7.1-dev
+* recognizebv/symfony-docker:php7.2-sf4-dev

 ## What is the concept here?

 You use php-dev images to develop by mounting your local directory into machine.
 You use non-dev images to copy app code into image and then deploy your application to stage/live environments.

-## What is the difference between php5 and php5-dev?
+## What is the difference between php* and php*-dev?

 Non *dev* images are intended to be used in production. *Dev* images have xdebug installed additionally, so you can use it for debugging.